B13rg/B13rg.github.io/_posts/2019-2-28-QUIC-setup-and-testing.md

 layout: post
 title: Notes on building and testing the QUIC protocol
 categories: [Networking]
+excerpt: This is the process I went through to setup and test QUIC protocol, which is a transport protocol that runs on top of UDP.
 ---
 This is the process I went through to setup and test QUIC protocol.
 I did this as part of a project for my Networking 476 course at OSU.